QUOTES-Tennis-Quotes from day two of the Australian Open | Sports-Games

 QUOTES-Tennis-Quotes from day two of the Australian Open

-Day two highlights (Compiled by Nick Mulvenney, Simon Jennings and Manasi Pathak, editing by Peter Rutherford and Pritha Sarkar)
+(Compiled by Nick Mulvenney, Simon Jennings, Manasi Pathak and Arvind Sriram, editing by Peter Rutherford and Pritha Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)